+An internal $16\times$ or faster DVD/CD drive has often been fitted as standard in most computer, although in recent years some computers no longer feature these as standard.
 Devices such as a graphics tablet, external hard drive and other peripheral devices can be connected using one of the following interfaces.

-USB is now a universal interface connection for Mac and PC.
-The USB 3 interface is really fast and you can have up to 127 USB devices linked to a single computer.
-Apple also has, in conjunction with Intel, a proprietary interface called Thunderbolt, which offers data transfer speeds of up to 20 Gbits/s and can be used to transfer data for both hard drives and displays.
-When coupled with OpenCL and Open GL, it provides overall increased performance.
-Overall, USB 3 is the more universal and offers suitably fast data speeds for Photoshop work when reading and writing files to a disk.
+USB is a universal interface connection for Mac and PC.
+The older USB 1 connection was regarded as being very slow, but the newer USB 2 and USB 3 interface connections are faster, especially for those working on a PC system.
+You can have up to 127 USB devices linked to a single computer.
+FireWire (also known as the IEEE 1394 interface) has the potential to provide fast data transfer rates of 49 MB per second (faster still using the FireWire 800).
+Apple also has, in conjunction with Intel, a new proprietary interface called Thunderbolt, which offers data transfer speeds of up to 20 Gbits/s.
+It allows for both hard drives and displays.
+It can also carry audio and when coupled with OpenCL and Open GL, points the way to an overall increased performance.
+Of all these, USB 3 is the more universal and offers suitably fast data speeds for Photoshop work when reading and writing files to a disk.